ugizashinje/preservevalidcache/README.md

 # What is this
 short story about this code

-### plot

-### action
+### introduction

 We were runing services that often needed to read some text files, do some logic on this data and return response.
 Not that we were super stupid, business reqeirement demanded it.
 Apps generaly need external services and data which are time expensive, but sometimes that price is not very obvious.
 Since spring 3.1 there is mighty @Cacheable annotation that twists your calls to cache fetches and improves your performace by order of magintude instantly.
 Actualy it is sooo cooool that you take it for granted and use if for everything and you want it to work in every situation.
 I mean file is loaded, content processed and put to cache for 10 minutes, and somebody delete it by mistake after 2 minutes, your method will for next 8 minutes return good stuff, how cool is that!
 I remember me, spolied brat, saying minutes are short, i want this to last, i want this cache to hold last valid cache while i am playing with configuration files.
 I want to be able mess things up and service to continue work.
 Sounds pretty sane right.
 If value can stay in